isaacovercast/QuoteWall/README.md

 ## Random

-"You can only evaporate water if it's actually there." - B Cook
+* "You can only evaporate water if it's actually there." - B Cook

-"We don't have any data from the future."
+* "We don't have any data from the future."
 J McLachlan

-"There are a __lot__ of wrinkles to consider." - R Ree (11/25)
+* "There are a __lot__ of wrinkles to consider." - R Ree (11/25)

-"I don't believe anyone is guilty... ever, if you know the whole story." -MO
+* "I don't believe anyone is guilty... ever, if you know the whole story." -MO

-"Take what data are generated and try to do something with it." - B Henn (12/1)
+* "Take what data are generated and try to do something with it." - B Henn (12/1)

-"He was like a junkyard dog with a bone."
+* "He was like a junkyard dog with a bone."
 M Hick (12/3)

-"Lots of things aren't in the first hundred, by definition..."
+* "Lots of things aren't in the first hundred, by definition..."

-"Luck happens when you have people who are prepared." - C Bustamante
+* "Luck happens when you have people who are prepared." - C Bustamante

-"Some people think it's creepy, I just think it's interesting." - C Mason
+* "Some people think it's creepy, I just think it's interesting." - C Mason

-"I would be very proud if I overestimated uncertainty." - M Tingley (1/30/15)
+* "I would be very proud if I overestimated uncertainty." - M Tingley (1/30/15)

-"If you get it, you're gonna get it." - MHick (2/12/1)
+* "If you get it, you're gonna get it." - MHick (2/12/1)

-"I'm a historian, so I believe in history, right?" - GC Pres Robinson
+* "I'm a historian, so I believe in history, right?" - GC Pres Robinson

-"For the moment, what we attend to is reality." - W James (5/6/15)
+* "For the moment, what we attend to is reality." - W James (5/6/15)

-"If it's not the imagination, it's not working." - 3/12/15
+* "If it's not the imagination, it's not working." - 3/12/15
+* "Appearance is a state of mind."
+* "Models aren't evidence." - (5/27/15)

 * "Free spirits believe in the oneness w/ god."
 * "Search for charms."